ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

 You cannot change the licensing level after service installation.
 To change the licensing level, you must remove the existing service and reinstall the service using a different licensing option.
 {:important}

-## Considerations when you install F5 on IBM Cloud
+## Considerations when you install F5 BIG-IP
 {: #f5_considerations-install}

-Before you install the F5 on {{site.data.keyword.cloud_notm}} service, review the following considerations.
+Before you install the F5 BIG-IP service, review the following considerations.

 Based on the license model and bandwidth that you select, two BIG-IP VE VMs (virtual machines) are deployed with the following configuration: